intel/rohd/doc/tutorials/chapter_6/00_combinational_logic.md

 Tadaa!
 This is the implementation of the `If...Else` statement.
 You can find the executable version of code at [combinational_logic.dart](combinational_logic.dart).
 If you run your test, its should still work the same.

 So, how about `switch...case`?
 Well, its pretty much the same.
-Let see the syntax in `Case` and `CaseZ`.
+Let see the syntax in `Case`.

-## Case, CaseZ
+## Case

-ROHD supports Case and CaseZ statements, including priority and unique flavors, which are implemented in the same way as SystemVerilog.
+ROHD supports Case statements, including priority and unique flavors, which are implemented in the same way as SystemVerilog.
 For example:

 ### Start by declaring a Case